zachstence/SchedulerSimulator/README.md

 [graphs](graphs/) from the CSV [results](results/) like I have included on this repo.

 ## Report
-I have wrriten a [short report](report.pdf) detailing my observations based on the output of my code and the graphs I have genereated.
+I have written a [short report](report.pdf) detailing my observations based on the output of my code and the graphs I have generated.